FAQ

 How do I export and download usage data?

-It is also possible to harvest the COUNTER standard reports into other library systems via SUSHI (a machine-to-machine interaction).
+For COUNTER Release 5, it is also possible to harvest the COUNTER standard reports into other library systems via SUSHI (a machine-to-machine interaction).
 For more information see: How JUSP works with other systems and services.

 How do I view usage data about conference proceedings?